-All patients must be admitted on the day of their operation unless the preassessment team/clinician clearly identifies a clinical need to dictate otherwise.
+All patients must be admitted on the day of their operation unless the pre-assessment team/clinician clearly identifies a clinical need to dictate otherwise.

-Where it is not possible to offer treatment of patients within the maximum waiting times, the Trust will work in partnership with the Local CCG's to operate a transfer process to ensure patient rights under the NHS Constitution are met (Apart from in exceptional situations).
+Where it is not possible to offer treatment of patients within the maximum waiting times, the Trust will work in partnership with the local stakeholders to operate a transfer process to ensure patient rights under the NHS Constitution are met (Apart from in exceptional situations).